Terms and Conditions

 Due to the nature of the Parish Pump subscription, Parish Pump Ltd cannot guarantee that its services, delivered on the internet, will be always uninterrupted.
-Possible problems could arise if there was significant on-going staff illness, or problems with the internet itself.
+Possible problems could arise if there was significant on-going staff illness, or problems with internet access for our staff or customers.

 5. Our payment terms

-You join Parish Pump Ltd by taking out a year’s subscription.
+You join Parish Pump Ltd by taking out an annual subscription.
 Once you have bought a subscription, any and all of the material produced by Parish Pump Ltd throughout the period of your subscription is available to you at no extra cost.